cockroachdb/docs/cockroachcloud/create-your-cluster.md

 ---
-title: Create a CockroachCloud Cluster
+title: Create a CockroachCloud Dedicated Cluster
-summary: Learn how to create your CockroachCloud cluster.
+summary: Learn how to create your CockroachCloud Dedicated cluster.
 toc: true
 ---

 <div class="filters clearfix">
-    <a href="create-a-free-cluster.html"><button class="filter-button page-level">CockroachCloud Free (beta)</button></a>
+    <a href="create-a-serverless-cluster.html"><button class="filter-button page-level">CockroachCloud Serverless</button></a>
-    <a href="create-your-cluster.html"><button class="filter-button page-level current">CockroachCloud</button></a>
+    <a href="create-your-cluster.html"><button class="filter-button page-level current">CockroachCloud Dedicated</button></a>
 </div>

-This page walks you through the process of creating a CockroachCloud cluster.
+This page walks you through the process of creating a CockroachCloud Dedicated cluster.
 Note that only [CockroachCloud Console Administrators](console-access-management.html#console-admin) can create clusters.
 If you are a Developer and need to create a cluster, contact your CockroachCloud Administrator.

 {{site.data.alerts.callout_success}}
-To create and connect to a 30-day free CockroachCloud cluster and run your first query, see the [Quickstart](quickstart.html).
+To create and connect to a 30-day free CockroachCloud Dedicated cluster and run your first query, see the [Quickstart](quickstart.html).
 {{site.data.alerts.end}}

 ## Step 1.
 Start the cluster creation process